Burberry Group plc – Annual report – 2 April 2022

 The categories of our Eligibility Criteria are as follows:

-- Green buildings
+• Green buildings

-- Environmentally sustainable management of living natural resources and land use
+• Environmentally sustainable management of living natural resources and land use

-Burberry’s Responsibility targets are owned by senior leadership across all regions and key functions and progress is reviewed by the Sustainability Committee.
+Burberry’s responsibility targets are owned by senior leadership across all regions and key functions and progress is reviewed by the Sustainability Committee.

-The Sustainability Committee was established in 2019 to review and oversee the Group’s strategy on environmental, social and governance issues related to our sustainability agenda.
-The Sustainability Committee convenes at least four times a year and is co-chaired by the CEO and CO&FO, who is accountable for ensuring oversight of climate-related risks and opportunities of the Group.
-In addition to the Sustainability Committee, sustainability matters are regularly discussed at the Ethics and Risk Committees and updates are shared with the Board.
+The Sustainability Committee was established in 2019 to review and oversee the Group’s strategy on Environmental, Social and Governance issues related to our Sustainability agenda.
+The Sustainability Committee convened four times during FY 2022/23 and is chaired by the CEO, who is accountable for ensuring oversight of climate-related risks and opportunities for the Group.

 The Sustainability Committee has considered the Eligibility Criteria in the Framework and reviewed the spend on projects eligible for financing under the Sustainability Bond and allocated the proceeds accordingly.